makersacademy/chitter-challenge/README.md

 CREATE DATABASE chitter;
 ```
-To set up the appropriate tables, connect to each database in `psql` and run the SQL scripts in the `db/migrations` folder in the given order.
+To set up the appropriate tables, connect to `chitter` db and run the SQL scripts in the `db/migrations` folder in the given order.

 #### To run the Chitter app: